 12. Buy Disney items before your trip

 Little girls love to run around Disney in dresses of their favorite princess: Cinderella, Anna or Elsa from Frozen, or even Rapunzel.
 Plus, what’s better than meeting your favorite princess dressed like your favorite princess?!?

 But if you step into any gift shop at Disney World, you might be a little shocked to see a Cinderella dress will set you back $100!
-My Target has several different princess dresses for around $30.
+Amazon has several different princess dresses for around $30.

 You can also buy a few souvenir type toys and pack them with you.
 Then every day or few days, bring one out for them to play with.

 Think character play packs, coloring books, mouse ears, costumes of their favorite Disney character, and autograph books.
-What difference does it make if they were purchasd at a Disney gift shop or not?
+What difference does it make if they were purchased at a Disney gift shop or not?

 Bring your water bottles from home and save the $2.50 a bottle you’d pay in the park.
 With all the walking and the heat, you will drink a lot!

 Or, buy the bottled waters and keep refilling them throughout your stay.